PULdischo/ficherito/docs/getting-started/installation.md

 # Installation

-This guide will walk you through installing Flatfish on your computer.
-Don't worry if you're new to the command line—we'll explain every step!
+This guide will walk you through installing Ficherito on your computer.

 ---

 ## Prerequisites

-Before installing Flatfish, you'll need:
+Before installing Ficherito, you'll need:

-1. **Python 3.10 or newer** - The programming language Flatfish is written in
+1. **Python 3.10 or newer** - The programming language Ficherito is written in
+2. **Node.js 20+** - Runs the Eleventy/Pagefind site build (`ficherito build`)
-2. **A terminal application** - To run commands
+3. **A terminal application** - To run commands
-3. **An internet connection** - To download packages and access AI services
+4. **An internet connection** - To download packages and access AI services

 ### What's a Terminal?